Stop guessing.

 Define what "good" looks like

 Provide an evaluation dataset — example inputs paired with expected outputs.
-This is the yardstick EigenPrompt uses to measure whether a variation is actually better.
-A good dataset has 50–200 examples.
+This is the yardstick EigenPrompt uses to measure whether a variation is actually better, not just different.
+A good first dataset has 50–200 examples.
 Upload a CSV, or generate a synthetic dataset directly from the platform.

 Provide your prompt